Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

 # lr-atari800-individualconfiguration-helper
  Helper files for the lr-atari800 port showing the usage of individual configuration files on the rpi.

-## 1. Core option atari800_individualconfiguration must be set to "enabled".
+## 1. Core option atari800_individualconfiguration must be set to "enabled"

 To achive this the shell script

-  lr-atari800-rpi-1-set-core-options.sh
+  `lr-atari800-rpi-1-set-core-options.sh`

 can be used (or taken as an assumption).